SyntaxError-JARS/Whirling_In_Rags_API_GB_CC/README.md

 # Project 1: Whirling In Rags Resturant Application

 # Desctiption
-The purpose of this application is to delever a seemless resurtant experience to the customers who use this application online or though the Cafe/Resuraunt.
+The purpose of this application is to deliver a seamless restaurant experience to the customers who use this application online or though the Cafe/Resuraunt.
 This repository is holding all of the files used for the Back End/API.

 # User Stories